Trump praises Kavanaugh after hearing, adds, 'Democrats’ search and destroy strategy is disgraceful'

 "Judge Kavanaugh showed America exactly why I nominated him," the president tweeted minutes after the hearing concluded.
 "His testimony was powerful, honest, and riveting.
 Democrats’ search and destroy strategy is disgraceful and this process has been a total sham and effort to delay, obstruct, and resist.
 The Senate must vote!"

+"Today, Senate Republicans conducted a hearing that was fair & respectful to Judge Kavanaugh & Dr. Ford," Pence tweeted.

+"The same cannot be said of the Democrats.
+Based on today & his decades of service, I stand with Judge Kavanaugh – a person of integrity & impeccable credentials.
+Take the vote."

-The response from the president followed daylong testimony Thursday from Kavanaugh, Trump's pick for the Supreme Court, and Christine Blasey Ford, a woman who has accused the judge of sexual assaulting her in the early 1980s.
+The responses from Trump and Pence followed daylong testimony Thursday from Kavanaugh, Trump's pick for the Supreme Court, and Christine Blasey Ford, a woman who has accused the judge of sexual assaulting her in the early 1980s.

 Ford has accused Kavanaugh of pinning her to a bed during a house party in Maryland, attempting to remove her clothes and putting his hand over her mouth when she tried to scream.
 At the time of the alleged encounter, Ford was 15 and Kavanaugh was 17, she said, adding that Kavanaugh was drunk.